finestructure/Gala/README.md

     }
 ```

-This is convenient if you have a range of frames you want to set your view up for.
+This is convenient if you have a set of frames you want to set your view up with.

 ## Devices